robinwebber/jungle-rails/README.md

 # Jungle

 A mini e-commerce application built with Rails 4.2 for purposes of teaching Rails by example.
+Given an existing app, I was challenged to implement new features, and fix bugs.

+Testing was done with Rspec and capybara.

 ## Setup